cmmid/cmmid.github.io/topics/covid19/control-measures/_posts/2020-02-13-screening-outbreak-delay.md

+---
-# Interventions targeting air travellers early in the pandemic may delay local outbreaks of SARS-CoV-2
+title: Interventions targeting air travellers early in the pandemic may delay local outbreaks of SARS-CoV-2

-*Sam Clifford, Petra Klepac, Kevin Van Zandvoort, Billy J. Quilty, CMMID nCoV working group, Rosalind M. Eggo, Stefan Flasche*

-*Last updated: 13 February 2020*

-**This study has not yet been peer reviewed.**
+description: To determine if interventions aimed at air travellers can delay establishment of a SARS-CoV-2 outbreak in a previously unaffected country with no shared border with China.

+status: under-review

+update: 2020-02-18

+authors:
+  - id: sam_clifford
+    corresponding: true
+  - id: petra_klepac
+  - id: kevin_vanzandvoort
+  - id: billy_quilty
+  - id: ncov-group
+  - id: roz_eggo
+    equal: 1
+  - id: stefan_flasche
+    equal: 1

+#make sure old urls still work
+redirect_from:
+  - /ncov/screening-outbreak-delay

+---

-You can download the current copy of the preprint [here](screening_outbreak_delay/screening_outbreak_delay_preprint_202002130952.pdf) or at [medR&chi;iv](https://doi.org/10.1101/2020.02.12.20022426)
+You can download the current copy of the preprint [here](report/screening_outbreak_delay_preprint_202002130952.pdf) or at [medR&chi;iv](https://doi.org/10.1101/2020.02.12.20022426)

 **Aim:** To determine if interventions aimed at air travellers can delay establishment of a SARS-CoV-2 outbreak in a previously unaffected country with no shared border with China.